 Should you require an aide or personal assistant to help you navigate the ASAE Great Ideas Conference, ASAE will register your aide as a complimentary guest.
 Please contact email@example.com to register your personal aide (name, city and state is required for the badge).
 Badge for personal aide will be mailed to original registrant along with his/her attendee badge.
 Personal aides may attend sessions and access the exhibit hall, but are not able to earn CAE credits.
 If you need ASAE to arrange for an aide to help you navigate the meeting, request must be submitted in writing outlining specific type of assistance required.
 Email requests to firstname.lastname@example.org.

-If you need a scooter while onsite at the Hyatt Regency Orlando at the ASAE Great Ideas Conference, please contact the official provider, Scoot-A-Round with the information below.
-There will be a designated space to charge scooters.
+If you need a scooter while onsite at Grand America at the ASAE Great Ideas Conference, please contact the official provider, Scoot-A-Round.

 Sign Language Interpreters